 (If you are late for class by more than 15 minutes, you will get only a half-credit for the day.)

 Students are supposed to participate in at least each of one group discussion and one presentation to receive a full participation point.
-If students engage in activities which indicate their inattention or non-participation in the classroom activities (e.g. falling asleep, text-messaging, doing homework, reading irrelevant materials, etc.), they will receive a score of 7 or below.
+If students engage in activities which indicate their inattention or non-participation in the classroom activities (e.g. falling asleep, text-messaging, doing homework, reading irrelevant materials, etc.), they will receive a daily participation score of 7 or below.

 Course Requirements and Policies